-"for ever and ever" (since the only other passage to mention a judgement of conscious beings for that particular "duration" in the KJV was referring to the punishment of spiritual beings, not humans, and we now know that even those particular beings will have to be set free in order to be reconciled to God the way Paul said they will be, so there's no reason to assume the "for ever and ever" in this passage in the KJV is any more literal than the one that talks about how long their punishment will last, not to mention any longer than the limited number of years the "for ever and ever" mentioned in the judgement of the land the nations will be located in after the Tribulation ends will last in the future either; and unless one decides to read their theological assumptions into the text, in order to apply it to more people than are actually mentioned in it, this passage can really only be applied to humans who worship the beast and take his mark anyway, which is an extremely small percentage of every non-believer to ever live, so it doesn't help support the idea that anyone else who doesn't choose to get saved will suffer without end either - not to mention the fact that the same passage which tells us that even the evil spiritual beings who will be tormented "for ever and ever" will eventually be reconciled to God has to mean that all humans, even those who take the mark of the beast, will have to be reconciled to God some day too, in order to not contradict that passage in Colossians, along with all the other passages about the salvation of all humanity that Paul included in the rest of his epistles which we've now looked at as well), and this is quite problematic for the popular doctrine of never-ending torment in hell, because that's it.
-No other passage I'm aware of that one might think is talking about the "hell" known as the lake of fire implies that they'll actually be alive and suffering while in said location, so they don't actually help defend the popular doctrine (although please correct me if I'm wrong and missed one, but
+Either way, though, that was quite literally the only passage we've looked at which even suggests that any human might be conscious while being punished "for ever and ever" (since the only other passage to mention a judgement of conscious beings for that particular "duration" was referring to the punishment of spiritual beings, not humans, and we now know that even those particular beings will have to be set free in order to be reconciled to God the way Paul said they will be, so there's no reason to assume the "for ever and ever" in this passage is any more literal than the one that talks about how long their punishment will last, not to mention any longer than the limited number of years the "for ever and ever" mentioned in the judgement of the land the nations will be located in after the Tribulation ends784 will last in the future either; and unless one decides to read their theological assumptions into the text, in order to apply it to more people than are actually mentioned in it, this passage can really only be applied to humans who worship the beast and take his mark anyway, which is an extremely small percentage of every non-believer to ever live, so it doesn't help support the idea that anyone else who doesn't choose to get saved will suffer without end either - not to mention the fact that the same passage which tells us that even the evil spiritual beings who will be tormented "for ever and ever" will eventually be reconciled to God has to mean that all humans, even those who take the mark of the beast, will have to be reconciled to God some day too, in order to not contradict that passage in

-&lt;sup>767 For it is the day of the Lord's vengeance, and the year of recompences for the controversy of Zion.
+784 For it is the day of the Lord's vengeance, and the year of recompences for the controversy of Zion.
 And the streams thereof shall be turned into pitch, and the dust thereof into brimstone, and the land thereof shall become burning pitch.
-It shall not be quenched night nor day; the smoke thereof shall go up for ever: from generation to generation it shall lie waste; none shall pass through it for ever and ever. - Isaiah 34:8-10 please also first consider whether anything I wrote in this book would apply to it as well), and to interpret this extremely figurative reference to the judgement that a very specific - and relatively small - group of people (those who took the mark) will experience as referring to suffering consciously in the lake of fire makes no sense either.
+It shall not be quenched night nor day; the smoke thereof shall go up for ever: from generation to generation it shall lie waste; none shall pass through it for ever and ever. - Isaiah 34:8-10